Does car insurance cover repairs for your vehicle?

 "South Carolina and Kentucky cover both the windshield and side glass, and Florida covers the windshield only," he says.

-In addition, there are five other states where an endorsement to the comprehensive coverage can be purchased to “buy down” the deductible:
+In addition, there are five other states where an endorsement of the comprehensive coverage can be purchased to “buy down” the deductible:

 • Arizona